9 Natural Cold Remedies To Try The Next Time You Get Sick

 One of the issues with the cold is that it's our own immune reaction to the virus that can dictate the severity and duration of a cold.
 So here are some ways to get your body ready for cold season, shorten the virus's duration, and decrease symptoms naturally without taking any medications.

-Probably the most studied supplement for treating a cold: Zinc's mechanism likely involves interfering with the replication of the virus.
+Probably the most studied supplement for treating a cold: Zinc's mechanism likely involves interfering with the replication of the virus2.
 Several studies have shown that if taken within 48 hours of onset, it can shorten the duration.
-Zinc plays a strong role in improving our resistance to infection, and people with low dietary zinc intake may have lowered immunity.
+Zinc plays a strong role in improving our resistance to infection3, and people with low dietary zinc intake may have lowered immunity.

 Some people get some nausea taking zinc on an empty stomach, but taking zinc capsules (up to 15 to 30 mg daily with food) at the first symptoms for the cold is safe and effective.
 There are many forms of zinc, which vary in absorbability, but I like zinc monomethionine because it doesn't alter copper stores in the body.
 Loading up on zinc-rich foods in the winter can help as well; these include lean red meat, oysters, crab, lentils, hemp seeds, sesame seeds, and pumpkin seeds.

-We know that the diversity and health of our gut microbiome significantly affect many aspects of our immune health.
-Multiple studies have shown that taking certain strains of probiotics can help prevent the onset of rhinovirus as well.
+We know that the diversity and health of our gut microbiome significantly affect many aspects of our immune health4.
+Multiple studies have shown that taking certain strains of probiotics5 can help prevent the onset of rhinovirus as well.
 The ones that have been studied include certain strains of Lactobacillus species as well as Bifidobacterium species.
 Results were even better when they were used in tandem.

 In addition, probiotics only worked to reduce symptoms and duration of the common cold, so you will need to takes them daily for a few months before cold season.
 You want to pick a multi-strain formula from a reputable company.
 It's also important to eat naturally fermented foods that contain probiotic species of bacteria in them.
 These include foods like sauerkraut, kimchee, miso, and kefir.